ekrich/accelerate-lapacke/README.md

 $ cmake -S . -B ./build -D "CMAKE_PREFIX_PATH=~/.local"
 ```

-This makes the imported `lapacke` shared library target available in the other
+This makes the imported `lapacke`/`lapacke64` shared library target available in
-project's `CMakeLists.txt`.
+the other project's `CMakeLists.txt`.